PublishMSMQ Step

 Let’s build and execute the “clsPublishMSMQDef” example.

-• Create a new definition called “clsPublishMSMQDef” and open the definition in designer mode.
+- Create a new definition named “clsPublishMSMQDef” and open it in designer mode.

-• Click the “clsPublishMSMQ” step to configure its “Required” properties.
-Provide a name for the step.
-Provide an MSMQ queue name.
-Provide the message label and the sample text to send.
+- Click the “clsPublishMSMQ” step to configure its “Required” properties.
+Enter a name for the step.
+Enter an MSMQ queue name.
+Enter the message label and the sample text to send.
 Click the Save button.
-Note: Click the "AI Predict" button for the Copilot to add new process steps that match your process description.
+Note: Click the "AI Predict" button to have the Copilot add new process steps that match your process description.

-• Click the “clsPublishMSMQ” step to configure its “Optional” properties.
-If the message queue is private, configure “No".
-Click the Save button.
+- Click the “clsPublishMSMQ” step to configure its “Optional” properties.
+If the message queue is private, set “No".
+Then click the Save button.

-• Save the process definition, create a new instance, and then execute it.
+- Save the process definition, create a new instance, and execute it.
 The process step should publish or send messages to the queue as configured.

 Definition Sample: